Sample GMAT Problem Solving Questions

 We’ve already covered why studying with official practice questions is the best way to prepare for the GMAT.
 But even if you come up with the correct answer to an official problem, you still might not understand the underlying principles used to create that particular question, leaving yourself open to traps and pitfalls set by the test writers.
 In the explanations below, I will use some of the core tenets of the Menlo Coaching GMAT curriculum to breakdown two official GMAT problem solving questions and provide important principles for correctly attacking this question type in the future.

-The multiple choice “problem solving” questions, one of the two types of GMAT math questions, are the most familiar, yet students generally do not approach them properly.
+Multiple choice “problem solving” questions are, to most students, familiar, yet they generally do not approach them properly.
 To succeed on these questions, you obviously need the requisite knowledge related to the content area being tested—math skills related to arithmetic, algebra, etc. However, it is just as important to read carefully, leverage every hint, and choose the right strategy (backsolving, number picking, conceptual thinking, etc.) People think of multiple-choice problem solving questions as just plain math questions, but this GMAT sample question shows that they are much more than that.
 Take a look at the following questions, and check out our problem solving video below.

 GMAT Problem Solving, Sample Question #1